Visa policy of Svalbard

 Everybody may live and work in Svalbard indefinitely regardless of country of citizenship.
 The Svalbard Treaty grants treaty nationals equal right of abode as Norwegian nationals.
 Non-treaty nationals may live and work indefinitely visa-free as well.
 Per Sefland, then Governor of Svalbard, said "It has been a chosen policy so far that we haven't made any difference between the treaty citizens and those from outside the treaty".
 "Regulations concerning rejection and expulsion from Svalbard" are enforced on a non-discriminatory basis.
 Grounds for exclusion include lack of means of support, and violation of laws or regulations.

 Hans-Henrik Hartmann, then head of the legal unit at the Norwegian government's immigration department, said, "If an asylum seeker is refused residence in Norway he can settle in Svalbard so long as he can get there and is able to pay for himself."
 Svalbard has a high cost of living, but only a limited welfare system.
 Welfare and health care is available only for Norwegians and for workers employed by a Norwegian company.

-The Norwegian Nationality Act applies to Svalbard, cf. Section 1.
+The Norwegian Nationality Act applies to Svalbard, see Section 1.
 However, the Act does not provide any special rules for foreign nationals residing on Svalbard.
 Foreigners living on Svalbard must meet the conditions of the law to obtain Norwegian citizenship.
 In order to acquire Norwegian citizenship upon application, there is, according to the main rule, a requirement to fulfill the conditions for a permanent residence permit, and consequently a requirement for residence on the Norwegian mainland with a residence permit.
 Such permits are granted in accordance with the Norwegian Immigration Act.
-Because the Norwegian Immigration Act does not apply to Svalbard, cf. Section 6, residence on Svalbard does not qualify foreign nationals for residence permits on the Norwegian mainland.
+Because the Norwegian Immigration Act does not apply to Svalbard, see Section 6, residence on Svalbard does not qualify foreign nationals for residence permits on the Norwegian mainland.